AWSMiranda/cdk-serverless-demo/README.md

 You will not find any code files here, only the README with detailed instructions how to create a demo project step by step.
 You can find the result code of this tutorial [here](https://github.com/am29d/cdk-serverless-demo/tree/output/cdk-demo).

-If there are any problems, please open an issue.

 ## Requirements